 The Lord is my shepherd; I have what I need.
 Psalm 23:1 CSB

 Jana Magruder serves as the Director of LifeWay Kids.
 She is a Baylor graduate and offers a wealth of experience and passion for kids ministry, education, and publishing.
-She is the author of Nothing Less: Engaging Kids in a Lifetime of Faith, Kids Ministry that Nourishes: Three Essential Nutrients of a Healthy Kids Ministry, and Life Verse Creative Journal, which she co-authored with her teenage daughter.
+She is the author of Kids Ministry that Nourishes and Life Verse Creative Journal, which she co-authored with her teenage daughter.
 She and her husband, Michael, along with their three children reside in Nashville.